Paris Jackson Insists She And Her Brothers Weren’t Spoiled As Children, But Didn’t Know Her Mother Was Alive Until She Was 13-Years-Old

 However, the family’s joy was short-lived as Michael Jackson was accused of sexually abusing children.
 Even though he was acquitted of the charges, the “Black or White” singer was never able to bounce back fully to his original glory.

-In 2009, Paris and the rest of the world were shocked when Michael Jackson died of acute propofol intoxication on 2009.
+In 2009, Paris and the rest of the world were shocked when Michael Jackson died of acute propofol intoxication.
 Dr. Conrad Murray, the pop superstar’s personal physician, was accused of causing Jackson’s death by administering high doses of propofol.
 Although Dr. Murray for sentenced to four years of imprisonment, he was released after serving prison time for two years.

 Recently, Paris Jackson slammed Dr. Murray after he released his book This Is It!: The Secret Lives of Dr. Conrad Murray and Michael Jackson that describes the last months of Michael Jackson’s life.
 For many people, it seems natural for Paris Jackson to criticize Dr. Murray, who revealed her father’s darkest secrets through the book.
 Paris Jackson admitted that she was shocked to see people believing in someone who had been convicted of her father’s murder.